 Wear a face covering when not at your own work area, if you share a work area, or when working with anyone else in a work area.
 Employees may use a district-provided or personal face covering.
+A face covering must cover the nose and mouth and fit snugly under the chin.

-Put on face covering while at work station/in classroom when another person comes to speak with you.
+Put on face covering while at workstation/in classroom when another person comes to speak with you.
 Face coverings are most essential when physical distancing is not practicable.